|

 System Status Indicators

-Luminous indicators on the front panel that provide information on
+Luminous indicators on the front panel that provide

 the arm and power status of the system.